-We can start the discussion with the scenario from my previous Article:
+We can start the discussion with the scenario presented in my previous article:

 It’s clear that Variation A is driving more results and even more revenue.
 It’s a good story, and certainly will be very good to use those numbers in a presentation…